Fishing In Belize: The Ultimate Guide

 Turneffe Flats Lodge, Turneffe Atoll

 Turneffe Flats Lodge sits on Turneffe Atoll and couldn’t be a better home away from home to fish from.
-The lodge will organzine everything from guided inshore fly fishing to diving, snorkeling, and offshore fishing.
-The accommodation is excellent as is the food and service.
+The lodge will organize everything from guided inshore fly fishing to diving, snorkeling, and offshore fishing.
+The accommodation is excellent, as is the food and service.

 Long Caye Outpost Lodge, Long Caye

-Sitting on the small island of Long Caye, the Long Caye Outpost Lodge is made up of just 3 double bedrooms in a local cottage and is the perfect palace for anyone who wants to do some serious inshore fishing.
+Sitting on the small island of Long Caye, the Long Caye Outpost Lodge comprises just 3 double bedrooms in a local cottage and is the perfect palace for anyone who wants to do some serious inshore fishing.

-The lodge is right on the beach and is pretty much a fishing-only destination unless swimming in the sea, hanging out on the beach and snorkeling is something you’re happy to do every day.
+The lodge is right on the beach and is pretty much a fishing-only destination unless you’re happy to swim in the sea, hang out on the beach, and snorkel every day.

-The lodge provides excellent boats, gear, and guides to have you hooking the huge inshore tarpon, permit, and bonefish that call Long Caye home.
+The lodge provides excellent boats, gear, and guides to have you hooking the giant inshore tarpon, permit, and bonefish that call Long Caye home.

 The Fishing Regulations In Belize

-Everyone is required to have a fishing license in Belize whether you’re fishing off the beach for bonefish or trolling on the edge of the reef for tuna.
+Everyone must have a fishing license in Belize, whether you’re fishing off the beach for bonefish or trolling on the edge of the reef for tuna.

-The license isn’t expensive and they are very easy to get.
+The license isn’t expensive, and they are straightforward to get.
 You can either buy one online at the Belize coastal zone official site or you can buy one at the fishing lodge you’re staying at.

 Lining Up

-Thanks very much for reading my article, I hope you enjoyed it and now know everything you need to in order to book a fishing trip to Belize.
+Thanks very much for reading my article.
+I hope you enjoyed it and have all the information for booking a fantastic fishing trip to Belize.

 It truly is an incredible country and you should explore more than just the fishing as the snorkeling and diving on the reef are out of this world plus the inland jungles are fantastic to explore too.